ybettan/image-composer/CUSTOMIZE_RHCOS.md

 FIXME: solve those restrictions
 Restrictions:
+* The machine must have a least 2 disks, one for booting and one for writing RHCOS to it.
 * This will not work with a raw disk image
 * This will not work with PXE